catfoolyou/Block-Bypass/README.md

 A list of functioning offline downloads for all of the stuff on my website after it got blocked, as well as instructions for bypassing consorship and jailbreaking school computers in FCPS.

 ### Disclaimer

-Sh1mmer might not be working on FCPS chromebooks (I never tested lmao).
-You will probably need some way to bypass the Fog or the Tsunami.
+Sh1mmer will probably not be working on FCPS chromebooks.
+You will probably need some way to bypass the Fog or the Tsunami, as the chromebooks use ChromeOS 124.

 These hacks might not work on computers outside of FCPS because every district and/or county uses different software and hardware.